-Publications by ex-students of the Creative Writing Programme (formerly called The Certificate in Creative Writing)
+Publications by ex-students and tutors of the Creative Writing Programme

-New Programmes and Courses for October 2016 NOW OPEN FOR ENROLMENT
+New Programmes and Courses for October 2017 now available

 In 2012, after establishing itself as one of the leading creative writing programmes in the South East, The Creative Writing Programme (CWP) moved out of the University of Sussex and into The Writers’ Place in Brighton.
-Since then we have been developing and offering our popular writing courses in Brighton and the surrounding area.
-This year we are offering two new programmes, a distance-learning version of our two-year Creative Writing Programme and an Autobiography and Life Writing Programme.
+Since then we have been developing our popular courses and programmes and have expanded the number of venues to include Hastings and Eastbourne.

 At a time when the cost of higher education has made university level study an expensive luxury, our programmes offer a practical course of study, equivalent to university level, at an affordable price.